DREAMiners/The-History-of-Proof-Of-Work-Mining/Attack_Vectors.md

 Changing historical blocks, transactions locked in prior to the start of the attack, would be extremely difficult even in the event of a 51% attack.
 The further back the transactions are, the more difficult it would be to change them.
 It would be impossible to change transactions prior to a checkpoint, past which transactions are hard-coded into bitcoin's software.

 On the other hand, a form of a 51% attack is possible with less than 50% of the network's mining power, but with a lower probability of success.

+***Zencash.com***
+The Zen network was the target of a 51% attack on 2 June at approximately 8:26 pm EDT (03 June 00:26 hrs UTC).
+The Zen team immediately executed mitigation procedures to significantly increase the difficulty of future attacks on the network.
+Sequence of events:

+6/2 (2026 EDT) – Received warning of potential attack from one of our pool operators <br />
+6/2 (2034 EDT) – Immediately initiated investigation and evaluated hash power distribution <br />
+6/2 In parallel, contacted exchanges to increase confirmation times <br />
+6/2 (2042 EDT) – Investigation showed that the suspect transaction was a double spend <br />
+6/3 – present – In progress: Additional forensics and jointly investigating with the affected exchange <br />
+6/3 (0900 EDT) – Released this official announcement about the attacks(edited) <br />
+6/4 (1150 EDT) – Released new finding on the investigation <br />
+6/6 (0946 EDT) – Co-founder, Rob Viglione, issued statement responding to the attacks and dispel misconceptions <br />

+All Equihash-based networks are exposed to an influx of new Equihash power and therefore the best short-term mitigation strategy was to recommend that all exchanges increase their minimum required confirmations to at least 100.

+At the time of the attack the Zen network hash rate was 58MSol/s.
+It is possible that the attacker had a private mining operation large enough to conduct the attack and/or supplement with rental hash power.
+Net hash rate is derived from the last mined block and therefore live hash rate statistics are not available.

+The suspect pool address is znkMXdwwxvPp9jNoSjukAbBHjCShQ8ZaLib.
+Between blocks 318165 and 318275, the attacker(s) caused multiple reorganizations of the blockchain, reverting 38 blocks in the longest reorganization.
+In block 318204 and 318234 the attacker(s) performed double-spend attacks.

+Note: Bittrex had transaction confirmation of 150 prior to the attack and therefore was not the target of the attack.

+***Bitcoin Gold***

+***Verge***

 ***Ghash.io***